cloud-elements/devportal/docs/elements/dynamicscrm/events.md

 `accounts`, `contacts`, `opportunities`, `leads`, `tasks`, `notes`, and `activities`.

-In order to enable polling, you need to set `Event Notifications Enabled: True` and set the `Event poller refresh interval:` how often you would like it to perform the polling job (minutes).
+In order to enable polling, you need to set `Event Notifications Enabled: True` and set the `Event poller refresh interval:` to how often you would like to have the polling job (minutes) performed.

 #### Events via an API Call